 JIRR accepts cross-disciplinary work that has been submitted to a university class as well as projects created independently by undergraduate students.
 We will consider submissions that involve non-undergraduate students, but we request the main contributor be a current or recently-graduated student.

-To handle submissions, we are using a separate management system.
+We organize submissions through Open Journal Systems (OJS), a peer-reviewed journal management software.
 To submit to JIRR, register as an author on this website and create a new submission.

-- For example, an investigation of work-life balance at a firm using both econometric and sociological methods
+For example: an investigation of work-life balance at a firm using both econometric and sociological methods.

-- For example, an evaluation of how social institutions can act as a central gathering location for activism, using historical analysis and the accounts of present-day activists
+For example: an evaluation of how social institutions can act as a central gathering location for activism, using historical analysis and the accounts of present-day activists

-- For example, how rewilding efforts in local parks are designed and presented, from the perspectives of local Indigenous people and governmental reports
+For example, how rewilding efforts in local parks are designed and presented, from the perspectives of local Indigenous people and governmental reports

-- For example, an analysis of how knowledge derived from stakeholders, social location, and academic disciplines are or can be better integrated in the discussion of racial inequity at a university
+For example, an analysis of how knowledge derived from stakeholders, social location, and academic disciplines are or can be better integrated in the discussion of racial inequity at a university.

 - Papers, essay and other types of prose, as well as art, are all acceptable forms of submissions.
 Please contact our team if you are unsure of the eligibility of your submission style.